mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

             -   [Phaser.js](#phaser.js)
             -   [Summary of authenticity- COMMENT OR MOVE](#summary-of-authenticity--comment-or-move)
+    -   [Synthesis of chapter /
+        discussion](#synthesis-of-chapter-discussion)
+        -   [Discussion on Informal Education Pedagogies](#discussion-on-informal-education-pedagogies)
+        -   [Using professional frameworks to help novice game makers](#using-professional-frameworks-to-help-novice-game-makers)
+            -   [Using concepts of design patterns and game design patterns](#using-concepts-of-design-patterns-and-game-design-patterns)
+            -   [Using pattern collections and code examples to help students.](#using-pattern-collections-and-code-examples-to-help-students.)
     -   [The problem statement of the thesis](#the-problem-statement-of-the-thesis)
         -   [Inequality of access to participatory culture communities